Byteron/HypEcs/README.md

 This library is a tiny, tiny ECS with a focus on good performance and great simplicity.
 But it *cares enough* to provide a few things you might not expect.

+> [!IMPORTANT]
+> The idea of _fenn**ecs**_ was to fill the gaps that the author felt working with various established Entity Component Systems.
+This is why this matrix is clearly imbalanced, it's a shopping list of things that _fenn**ecs**_ does well and was made to do well; and things it may aspire to do but compromised on in order to be able to achieve the others.
+>
+> <em>(TLDR; Foxes are soft, choices are hard - Unity dumb, .NET 8 really sharp.)</em>

 <details>

 <summary>🥇🥈🥉 (click to expand) ECS Comparison Matrix<br/><b></b></summary>